 On their way!
 4 people on NASA Crew-12 mission launch to International Space Station

-The I.S.S. has been operating with a reduced staff of three people since last month.
+The space station has been operating with a reduced staff of three people since last month.
 Typically, these NASA crew rotations overlap so the arriving astronauts can spend a few days with the previous crew for a knowledge transfer.
-But NASA's last mission, Crew-11, departed earlier than planned, in January, a month ahead of schedule.
+But NASA's last mission, Crew-11, departed earlier than planned: in January, a month ahead of schedule.
 NASA said a crew member had a "serious" but stable health condition.
 It was the first medical evacuation in the orbital lab's 26-year history.

-This is the second trip to the I.S.S. for Meir and Fedyaev, and the first time in space for Hathaway and Adenot.
+This is the second trip to the space station for Meir and Fedyaev and the first time in space for Hathaway and Adenot.

 Meir set a record on her last visit to the space station in 2019 when she and NASA astronaut Christina Koch conducted the first all-female spacewalk.
-They spent more than seven hours outside the I.S.S. replacing a broken battery charger.
+They spent more than seven hours outside the space station replacing a broken battery charger.

 Copyright 2026 NPR